Gaylord, Minnesota

 Gaylord (/ˈgeɪlərd/ GAY-lərd) is a city and the county seat of Sibley County, Minnesota, United States, along the shore of Titlow Lake.
-It is approximately 65 mi west-southwest of Minneapolis-St. Paul.
-The population was 2,305 at the 2010 census.
+It is about 65 mi west-southwest of Minneapolis-St. Paul.
+The population was 2,273 at the 2020 census.

 History

 A commonly used trail to the Dakota Territory passed through the future site of Gaylord in the 1850s.

 Gaylord was platted in 1881, and named for Edward W. Gaylord, a railroad official.
 A post office has been in operation at Gaylord since 1881.

 Gaylord's current mayor is Dawn Kratzke, while its Council President is Chad Muchow.
-The City Council meets every first and third Wednesday of each month at 6:30 p.m. at Gaylord City Hall (332 Main Avenue, Gaylord).
+The City Council meets on the first and third Wednesdays of each month at 6:30 p.m. at Gaylord City Hall (332 Main Avenue, Gaylord).

 Geography

-According to the United States Census Bureau, the city has a total area of 1.67 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 1.67 sqmi, all land.
 Minnesota State Highways 5, 19, and 22 are three of the main routes through the community.